meta-sankalp-vyas/Selective-Change-Management-of-Project-Repository/README.md

 # Selective-Change-Management-of-Project-Repository
-Project to reduce manual work of removing each components from your "src" repository which are not included in "package.xml" whic includes component of the release deployment.
+Project to reduce manual work of removing each components from your "src" repository which are not included in "package.xml" having components for the current release.

 Procedure:
 1. Copy Paste your “src” metadata code into the "original_src" folder.